Skip links

 About the exhibition

-In ancient times, long before the invention of zips, velcro or even buttons people had to fasten their garments with pins and thread.
+In ancient times, long before the invention of zips, velcro or even buttons, people had to fasten their garments with pins and thread.
 You would stick the pin through both parts of the fabric and wind a thread around it until it was fixed and could not move.
 Such pins were frequently made of bronze, but of course there were fancier ones made of gold or silver, and perhaps even decorated with precious stones.
-In the Raqqa collection in its present state after destruction and looting at least several bronze pins have survived.
+Having survived the destruction and looting, several bronze pins are currently featured in the Raqqa collection.

 Of course, the people in ancient times knew how to sew.
-Their sewing needles were made of bone, sometimes of ivory.
-Threads consisted of wool - from sheep, goats or camels -, cotton and silk.
-One tool of the wool-production can be found on every excavation site: spindle whorls.
-With these the raw wool would be spun to long threads, which then were woven or otherwise processed.
+Their sewing needles were made of bone, and sometimes of ivory.
+Threads were spun from cotton, silk, and wool from sheep, goats or camels.
+Spindle whorls, a key tool in wool production, can be found at all evacuation sites.
+With these, the raw wool would be spun to long threads, which then were woven or otherwise processed.

-Cotton production was known in the Indus valley at least since the 6th millennium from where it reached the west.
-Silk production originated in China and spread also via the Indus valley to the west.
-From historical documents of the 17th century we know that in the Balikh valley plantations of mulberry trees existed for sericulture, the rearing of silkworms, and enable silk-production.
+Cotton production has been prominent in the Indus Valley at least since the 6th millennium, from where it spread westward.
+Silk production originated in China and also made its way west through the Indus Valley.
+Historical documents from the 17th century reveal that mulberry plantations existed in the Balikh Valley for sericulture, the cultivation of silkworms, which enabled silk production.

-Awls which were necessary for leatherworking were also fabricated from bone.
-As a strong sewing material served animal sinews.
+Awls, which were necessary for leatherwork, were also fabricated from bone.
+Animal tendons proved to be a strong stitching material.

-One of the bronze pins shown here is actually a multi-purpose object with two differently shaped tips: it could be a cosmetic or perhaps even a medical instrument.
-As a cosmetic tool it was used to apply kohl (kajal) or perfumed oil, and as a medical instrument it served as a spatula.
-The cosmetics or make-ups could be spread on stone palettes like our No. 463 and then applied with the pin.
+One of the bronze pins shown here is actually a multi-purpose object with two differently shaped tips.
+It could serve as a cosmetic or perhaps even a medical instrument.
+As a cosmetic tool, it was used to apply kohl (kajal) or perfumed oil, and as a medical instrument it served as a spatula.
+The makeup could be spread on stone palettes like our No. 463 and then applied with the pin.

-Unfortunately today no jewellery made of precious materials is preserved in the Museum.
-Besides the pins which can count as a special kind of attire, very simple, but popular ornaments are left: Rings made of shell could be used in many different ways, as finger rings, combined with other beads as necklaces or even sewn as a decoration on fabric.
+Unfortunately, today no jewellery made of precious materials is preserved in the Museum.
+Besides the pins which can count as a special kind of attire, only very simple, yet popular ornaments remain.
+Rings made of shell could be used in many different ways: as finger rings, as necklaces (often combined with other beads) or even sewn as decoration on fabric.

 No. 205 Spindle whorl.
 Tall Sabi Abiad, Alabaster (?), Dm: 3,9 cm; H: 0,5 cm